MA, PhD, FHEA

 From 2008 until 2011, he was Chair of the Faculty of Modern and Medieval Languages, responsible for steering policy in teaching and research for Cambridge’s largest Arts & Humanities Faculty.
 As such, he chaired the Faculty Board and its Degree Committee, and represented the Faculty on the Council of the School of Arts and Humanities.
 From 2018 to 2020 he was Director of the Cambridge Master's programme (M.Phil.) in European, Latin American and Comparative Literatures and Culture.

-The Regent House of the University of Cambridge (its legislative body) delegates certain functions to special committees of its members, termed "syndicates", whose members are known as "the syndics" of that particular institution.
+The Regent House of the University (its legislative body) delegates certain functions to special committees, termed "syndicates", whose members are known as "the syndics" of that particular institution.
 Nicholas White was a Syndic of the University Library from 2015 until 2021, chairing the Sub-Syndicate of Arts and Humanities Libraries and the University's Participation Data Advisory Group.
 He was also a founding member of the steering committee of the University's Centre for Teaching and Learning Committee (CCTL).
 From 2010 to 2017 he served as a Syndic of Cambridge Assessment (Europe's largest educational assessment agency) and sat on the Board of Directors of OCR (Oxford Cambridge and RSA Examinations).

 Until 2015 he held three major roles in College: Admissions Tutor for Arts (since 2007), Director of Studies in Modern and Medieval Languages (since 2003), and a Tutor to students in other subjects (since 2004).
 He still directs studies in French.